Doctor-Ned/GuessWho/README.md

 ## TODO

 - Maybe more configuration - that could include switching dark mode and changing color palletes
+- ToolTip for hovering over categories, which could show the amount of champions of that category shown

 ## Third-party tools